 Parkinson diseaseParalysis agitans; Shaking palsy

-Parkinson disease causes certain brain cells to die.
-These are the cells that help control movement and coordination.
+Parkinson disease results from certain brain cells dying.
+These cells help control movement and coordination.
 The disease leads to shaking (tremors) and trouble walking and moving.

 Parkinson disease most often develops after age 50.
 It is one of the most common nervous system problems in older adults.